discretize/discretize-guides/builds/revenant/power-renegade/index.md

 `[&DQkDKgwrNCbcEQAABhIAACsSAADUEQAAyhEAAAEAAAAAAAAAAAAAAAAAAAA=]`

 <Warning>
 The other legend is unselected for a good reason.
 If you have the other legend slot empty, it will minimise the number of possible bugs with <Specialization name="Renegade"/> and build templates.
-You can read more about the bugs [here](https://wiki.guildwars2.com/wiki/Template#Build_Template).
+You can read more about the bugs, [the official wiki has them documented](https://wiki.guildwars2.com/wiki/Template#Build_Template)
 </Warning>

 To precast with <Specialization name="Herald"/>, you can go very simple: